realworldocaml/book/book/testing/README.md

 keep it open anyway, since we want any new code we write to find `Base`'s modules rather than those from the ordinary standard library.
 The exclamation point at the end of `open` suppresses that warning.

+A sensible idiom is to always use `open!` when opening a library like `Base`, so that you don't have to choose when to use the `!`, and when not to.

 :::